Search

 Asbestos surveys

-We carry out asbestos surveys of a sample of housing.
-This is usually done when homes are due to be improved, for example when kitchens and bathrooms are due to be upgraded.
+We carry out asbestos surveys of a sample of our tenant's homes.
+This is usually done when improvements are due, for example when kitchens and bathrooms are upgraded.
 This is to make sure that contractors don't disturb any asbestos when they carry out work.

 Information gathered is added to an asbestos register.
-If you need any information about an asbestos survey that has been done within your home please contact your local housing office.
+If you need any information about an asbestos survey that has been done within your home please contact Housing.